 We need fats in our diet to survive, but how much is an area of debate and how much of which types of fat is an even bigger debate.
-There’s a lot of evidence that the inclusion of oily fish - or even fish oil supplements - will have beneficial effects in respect of disease prevention.
+There’s a lot of evidence that the inclusion of oily fish - or even fish oil supplements - will have beneficial effects in respect to disease prevention.
 But how true is this and do we need fish oils in our diet?

 There are two completely essential fatty acids (EFAs) that humans require from food: linoleic acid (LA – an omega-6 fatty acid) and alpha linolenic acid (ALA – an omega-3).
 Although not essential, there are four other fatty acids that may be beneficial by reducing the requirement for LA and ALA: arachidonic acid (AA), gamma linolenic acid (GLNA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 If you’re not including much of these four in your diet, then you’ll need to compensate by consuming more LA and ALA.

 EPA and DHA are the ones we’re going to focus on in this discussion.
 These are both, like ALA, omega-3 fatty acids and both can only be obtained from oily fish, marine algae or supplements based on either of the aforementioned.
-EPA and DHA are not essential in our diet as they can be synthesised by enzymes from ALA.
+EPA and DHA are not essential in our diet as they can be synthesized by enzymes from ALA.

-Although ALA is considered the only essential omega-3 fatty acid because it cannot be synthesised by humans, evidence that human conversion of ALA to EPA and, particularly more so, DHA is relatively inefficient.
+Although ALA is considered the only essential omega-3 fatty acid because it cannot be synthesized by humans, evidence that human conversion of ALA to EPA and, particularly more so, DHA inefficient.
 Thus EPA and DHA may be considered conditionally essential nutrients and should dietary intake of both be poor, you can only be assured of sufficient blood levels of either if there is a sufficient ALA intake.
 In short: if you’re not consuming EPA and DHA, then you need to have a considerably higher ALA intake.

 There is much discussion and conflicting information regarding how much dietary ALA can be converted into EPA and DHA.
 The process is via enzymes which facilitate the conversion.
-However, for optimal conversion these enzymes need to be acting efficiently and unfortunately, many aspects of Western eating habits interfere with the conversion to the nutritional disadvantage of people who follow typical modern Western diets.
-Indeed, it’s been indicated that maybe as many as 75% of the US population have insufficient levels of EPA and DHA through poor food choices (5, 6).
+However, for optimal conversion these enzymes need to be acting efficiently.
+Unfortunately, many aspects of Western eating habits interfere with the conversion, to the nutritional disadvantage of people who follow typical modern Western diets.
+Indeed, it’s been indicated that maybe as much as 75% of the US population has insufficient levels of EPA and DHA through poor food choices[5, 6].

 Factors that affect the conversion of ALA to EPA and DHA include: